donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ## Note on Unreal Engine HLSL left-hand rule!
 ![Left-hand rule rotation](./Resources/left_hand_rule_rotation.jpeg "Left-hand rule rotation")

-Unreal Engine 5 is using the **left-hand rule** in its HLSL code and built in quaternion functions.\
+Unreal Engine 5 uses the **left-hand rule** in its HLSL code and built-in quaternion functions,\
-Not the conventional right-hand rule.
+not the conventional right-hand rule.

-So given an rotation of axis and a positive angle, the rotation while the axis vector is facing toward you is clockwise direction.
+So given a rotation of axis and a positive angle, the rotation while the axis vector is facing toward you is in the clockwise direction.

 **Positive angle is clockwise direction!**

 This is one confusing part of Unreal Engine, because pitch, yaw, roll rotations use counter-clockwise rotation as positive rotation.

-This README file is also wrttien in assumption of the using left-hand rule.
+This README file is also written with the assumption of using the left-hand rule.

-(I had spent several hours to figure the problem I had because I didn't know UE was using left-hand rule.)
+(I spent several hours figuring out the problem I had because I didn't know UE was using the left-hand rule.)

-## Basics Physics of Bars Rotational System
+## Basic Physics of Bars Rotational System

 The grass is modeled as a bezier curve controlled by bezier points.